The approach to Angra Pequena confirms the meteorological phenomenon that generated Namibe.

 Back to Eccentric City

-Near its threshold, below a stranded boat, a flock of flamingos drank the water.
-There was no sign of the endemic chestnut hyenas in those parts of Namibe, so they fed without worry.
+There was no sign of the brown hyenas endemic to those parts of Namibe, so they fed without worry.

 We stopped at the edge of town to fill up the car.
 The owner of the gas station appears from inside a booth and starts a conversation.
 We immediately realized that he was of Germanic origin, without any ethnic mix, one of the few who resisted time and the vicissitudes of history.